TheAntiscamGroup/AntiScamBotSite/privacy.md

 ### Role Specific

-Outside of general data access, some roles have access to a bit more private information.
+Outside of the above general data access, some roles have access to a bit more private information.
 Who has that access and the level of said access is detailed below.

 #### Maintenance users